finos/rune-dsl/documentation/documentation.rst

    periodMultiplier int (1..1) <"A time period multiplier, e.g. 1, 2 or 3 etc. A negative value can be used when specifying an offset relative to another date, e.g. -2 days.">
    period PeriodEnum (1..1) <"A time period, e.g. a day, week, month or year of the stream.
 If the periodMultiplier value is 0 (zero) then period must contain the value D (day).">

 .. note:: The Rosetta DSL does not use any delimiter to end definitions.
 All model definitions start with a similar opening keyword as ``type``, so the start of a new definition marks the end of the previous one.
+For readability more generally, the Rosetta DSL looks to eliminate all the delimiters that are often used in traditional programming languages (such as curly braces ``{`` ``}`` or semi-colon ";").

 Each attribute can be specified either as a basic type, a type or an enumeration.
 The set of basic types available in the Rosetta DSL are controlled at the language level by the ``basicType`` definition: